hotwired/hotwire-native-ios/Docs/Turbo/Navigator.md

-# Turbo Navigator
+# Navigator

-Turbo Navigator abstracts routing boilerplate a single class.
+Navigator abstracts routing boilerplate a single class.
 Use this level of abstraction for default handling of the following navigation flows.

 ## Handled navigation flows

-When a link is tapped, turbo-ios sends a `VisitProposal` to your application code.
+When a link is tapped, Hotwire Native sends a `VisitProposal` to your application code.
 Based on the [Path Configuration](PathConfiguration.md), different `PathProperties` will be set.

 * **Current context** - What state the app is in.
     * `modal` - a modal is currently presented